 Warning signs of potential roof issues include missing or damaged shingles, crumbling roof cement, bowed or sagging gutters, persistent moisture in the attic, evidence of water damage in the upper floors, and critters in the attic or upper crawlspaces.

 Before you buy an older home, assess the roof’s age and condition to the best of your ability.
-Unless the seller put the roof on, he or she might not be aware of when it was installed, so consider hiring a roof inspector ($200 to $500) if there are obvious signs of wear.
+Unless the seller put the roof on, he or she might not be aware of when it was installed, so consider hiring a roof inspector ($100 to $600, per HomeAdvisor) if there are obvious signs of wear.

 If the roof’s problems are confined to a small area and the roof isn’t near the end of its predicted lifespan, you can save money by replacing or repairing only the damaged section.
 If the roof is older or widely damaged, it makes long-term financial sense to replace the entire thing (or at least one whole side).